NKAmapper/addr2osm/README.md

 # addr2osm

-Compares addresses in OSM with latest address file from Kartverket for a given municipality and produces an osm update file
+Compares addresses in OSM with latest address file from Kartverket for a given municipality and either produces an OSM update file or uploads changes and additions directly to OSM.

 ### Usage